 Dividend Growth Rate

 One effective way of analysing a company’s track record is by looking at the company’s dividend growth rate.
-This is because high dividend yield stocks usually have a history of gradual increases in dividend pay outs over time.
+This is because high-yield stocks with large dividends usually have a history of gradual increases in dividend payouts over time.

 The year-on-year dividend growth rate